ron-liu/rontech-blog/content/blog/4-tips-to-avoid-pitfalls-when-using-useEffect-in-react/index.md

+---
-# Tips to avoid pitfalls when using useEffect in React
+title: 4 Tips to avoid pitfalls when using useEffect in React
+date: "2020-05-20"
+---

 `useEffect` is the most widely used hook in React.
 It is handy and looks easy to use, but you must experience infinite loops or some unexpected result when using `useEffect`.
 In this article, I try to give you some tips to avoid those typical pitfalls when using it.